 Many types of scorpions roam the landscape in Arizona.
-Scorpions don't bite (no teeth), but they do sting.
+Scorpions don't bite (because they have no teeth), but they do sting.
 If you remain calm, it is not difficult to treat a scorpion sting.
 Even if you are stung by the Arizona bark scorpion—found mainly in the Southwest and the only scorpion in the United States that can cause serious symptoms—it is not likely to be fatal or have long-lasting effects.
 Arizona medical centers are familiar with the treatment.
-Deaths from scorpion stings mainly occur in areas without access to the necessary medical care, says the Mayo Clinic.
+Deaths from scorpion stings mainly occur in areas without access to the necessary medical care, according to the Mayo Clinic.

 Not All Scorpions Are Dangerous

 Many people think that every scorpion they come across is the dreaded Arizona bark scorpion.
 That's not the case, but it is prudent to err on the side of caution if you are stung.
 If you want to be able to recognize scorpions when you come across them, familiarize yourself with the identifying features of the most common Arizona species.

 It is important to recognize scorpion sting symptoms: immediate pain or burning, very little swelling, sensitivity to touch, and a numbness or tingling sensation.
 More severe symptoms, which indicate the venom effects have spread through the body, include difficulty breathing; muscle twitching; drooling; sweating; nausea and vomiting; high blood pressure; fast heart rate or irregular heartbeat; or unusual head, neck, and eye movements.
 These symptoms are most often seen in children who have been stung.

 If you notice any of these more serious and widespread symptoms in anyone who has been stung, you should get medical care immediately.